NAT (Network Address Translation) is used to translate the private IP address to a public IP address and vice versa.

 Within an organization, a large number of devices access the public network.
 So even though the public IP addresses are not expensive but it is just not feasible to do one-to-one translation with the public IPs.
 Besides, organizations would have to buy a large range of public IP addresses for their network.
 To solve this problem, Nat is often is used with Pat (Port Address Translation).
 While translating the IP address of the internal network traffic, a port number is assigned to the traffic to distinguish the traffic originating from different systems in the network.
 This allows multiple systems to access the public network with the use of just one public IP.

-So, in this lab we will configure Nat with Pat.
+So, in this lab, we will configure Nat with Pat.

 First of all, we have to label the interfaces of the router with Nat Inside and Nat Outside.
 This would let us know the interfaces that are handling the traffic from internal as well as the public network.
-After that, we have to create an access list to allow a range of IP addresses that needs to be translated to public IP with the help of NAT.
+After that, we have to create an access list to allow a range of IP addresses that need to be translated to public IP with the help of NAT.
 And finally, we will enter a command that will take the IP addresses from the access list to be translated into public IP before communicating with the public network.
-Using ‘overload’ at the end of the command will enable PAT, and the router will able to perform port address translation as well.
+Using ‘overload’ at the end of the command will enable PAT, and the router will be able to perform port address translation as well.